 Plant seeds & intentions in the body of the earth and earth of your body

 Discover food as ritual, plants as medicine, and the Earth as your teacher

 Awaken your joy, pleasure, and vitality through the healing power of connecting to sacred Earth

 Harvest the bounty from the garden for the nourishment of the body, mind and soul

 Experience the magic and the metaphor of the garden

 Program structure and details

-Where: Fresh City Farms - Downsview Park, Toronto (TTC accessible)
+Where: Fresh City Farms - Downsview Park, Toronto (TTC accessible - Downsview Park subway station)

-1. Spring: Preparing the Ground & Planting Seeds
+1. Spring: Nourishing Our Soil & Planting Seeds

 2. Summer: Growing, Flourishing & Blossoming